linkedin/li-apache-kafka-clients/README.md

 }

 dependencies {
-  compile 'com.linkedin.kafka.clients:li-apache-kafka-clients:0.0.4'
+  compile 'com.linkedin.kafka.clients:li-apache-kafka-clients:0.0.15'
-}
+  testCompile 'com.linkedin.kafka.clients:kafka-test-harness:0.0.15' //if you want to use the test harness }
 ```

-### Build a jar and run all the unit tests ###
+### Build jars and run all the unit tests ###
 `./gradlew build`

 ### Handle large messages with li-apache-kafka-clients ###